Federated Neural Bandits: Proof of Regret Upper Bound (Theorem )

 \end{lemma}

-The condition on $m$ given in Lemma \ref{lemma:bound:error:NTK:matrix} corresponds to condition 1 listed in Appendix \ref{app:conditions:on:m}, except that $\delta_1$ is used here instead of $\delta$ in Appendix \ref{app:conditions:on:m}.
+The condition on $m$ given in Lemma \ref{lemma:bound:error:NTK:matrix} corresponds to condition 1 listed in App.~\ref{app:conditions:on:m}, except that $\delta_1$ is used here instead of $\delta$ in App.~\ref{app:conditions:on:m}.
 Lemma \ref{lemma:bound:error:NTK:matrix} allows us to derive the following equation, which we will use (at the end of this section) to justify that the total number of "bad" epochs is not too large.